 Mileage: 76 miles, ultimately will total 106 miles and include 36 bridges.

 Location: Monroe County (See map)

-The trail is almost exclusively alongside the roadway with a few segments where it goes off, traffic can be heavy with many trucks and cyclists should be alert.
-Since it spans the entire length of the Keys the trail is diverse, passing through commercial and residential areas, over bridges and past parks, wetlands, and pine, palm, silver buttonwood and mangrove environments - but always near the road.
+The trail is almost exclusively alongside the roadway.
+Traffic can be heavy and road noise is a constant.
+Since it spans the entire length of the Keys, the trail is diverse, passing through commercial and residential areas, over bridges and past parks, wetlands, and pine, palm, silver buttonwood and mangrove environments - but always near the road.
 In residential and commercial areas there can be many driveways, watch for cars crossing.
-We don't encourage biking the narrow A1A bridges due to heavy traffic, inadequate bike lanes, and strong winds - but many bridges now have separate biking/walking spans (also, fishing) with more being built.
+We don't encourage biking the more narrow A1A bridges due to heavy traffic, inadequate bike lanes, and strong winds - but many bridges now have separate biking/walking spans (also, fishing) with more being built.

 Mile markers (MM) are a popular and convenient way to locate Keys destinations.
 There also are opportunities to go off the beaten path and explore side roads or ride over bridges to keys and beaches off the main road and enjoy biking without the traffic.
 Visit ten state parks.
 If biking from Miami, we recommend taking US1 with its wide shoulders and not narrow Card Sound Road, but watch out for debris on the shoulders.

 The Upper Keys start in Key Largo at MM 107.2, extend through Islamorada and end in Lower Matecumbe Key at MM 75.
 The island of Key Largo includes North Key Largo, Key Largo, and Tavernier.
 Popular for diving and snorkeling, Key Largo is known as the "Dive Capital of the World."